cgrudz/DataAssimilationBenchmarks.jl/docs/src/index.md

 the [L96-s model](https://gmd.copernicus.org/articles/13/1903/2020/) and the IEEE 39 bus test
 case in the form of the [effective network model](https://iopscience.iop.org/article/10.1088/1367-2630/17/1/015012) model equations.
-New toy models and data assimilation schemes are in continuous development in the development branch.
-Currently validated techniques are available in the master branch.
+New toy models and data assimilation schemes are in continuous development.

 This package supported the development of all numerical results and benchmark simulations in the pre-print